 Look for oversized recycling bins located outside of some schools and churches.
 Many organizations put these bins outside their buildings to raise money.
 Parents drop off their paper recycling, and the school sells the paper to a recycling facility.
 The paper gets recycled, and the school or church receives some badly needed funds.
 Most of these recycling bins are dumpsters painted bright yellow or green.
 Once you know to look out for them, they’re hard to miss.

 Donate or sell any books that you no longer read.
 You can also recycle books that have been destroyed.
-Keep in mind that outdated books can still have a new life on eBay or Etsy.
+Keep in mind that outdated books can still have a new life on Amazon, eBay or Etsy.
 “Outdated” often means “vintage,” to savvy book collectors.

 3. Shredded Paper